No flood of extremist returnees to Canada expected, federal report says

 “No country has a perfect solution to this.
 The reality of the situation is that these people abandoned the democratic advantages of Canada — went to another part of the world voluntarily to engage in the most insidious acts of terrorism.”

-Overall, Canada’s national terrorism threat level is medium, meaning a violent act of terrorism “could occur,” the report says.
-That’s the third position on a five-point scale and it’s unchanged from October 2014.
+Overall, Canada’s national terrorism threat level is medium, meaning a violent act of terrorism “could occur.”
+That is the third position on a five-point scale and it is unchanged from October 2014.

-The principal terrorist threat to Canada continues to stem from individuals or groups who are inspired by violent Sunni Islamist ideology and terrorist groups, such as ISIL and al-Qaida, it says.
+The principal terrorist threat to Canada continues to stem from individuals or groups who are inspired by violent Sunni Islamist ideology and terrorist groups, such as ISIL and al-Qaida, the report says.

 “Canada also remains concerned about threats posed by those who harbour right-wing extremist views,” the report adds.